bryce2122/card-game/README.md

 Card Game
 ========

 A card game played between 5 players.
-Immediately after the cards are dealt, the player with the highest hand wins.
+After the cards are dealt, the player with the highest hand wins.

 To run the app simply change into the directory and run:
 ```shell